 She is an award-winning print maker, a choreographer for a number of performance and dance events, and a mentor and public speaker, having lately returned from a lecture tour to New York and Washington.

-Using familiar objects and materials, and experimenting with scale, light, colour and multiplicity, I try to form new environments that are stimulating, playful, and questioning of the existing polemics concerning art and the space it inhabits.
+Using familiar objects and materials, and experimenting with scale, light, colour and multiplicity, Branson wants to form new environments that are stimulating, playful, and questioning of the existing polemics concerning art and the space it inhabits.

-As many of my installations are temporary, my projects can encompass elements of performance, photography, film and sound as forms of documentation.
+As many of her installations are temporary, Mary’s projects can encompass elements of performance, photography, film and sound as forms of documentation.
 She also produces smaller scale works in glass and ceramics.

 Mary lives and works in Surrey.
-She received a first class honors degree in Fine Art from the Surrey Institute in 2002, followed by an MA in Art and Space at Kingston University in 2004.
+She received a first-class honours degree in Fine Art from the Surrey Institute in 2002, followed by an MA in Art and Space at Kingston University in 2004.

-Currently I am working on a series of large-scale installations for various locations around the UK.
+Mary is currently working on a series of large-scale pieces for various locations around the UK.